Beyond Meat, Inc. (BYND) Class - GuruFocus.com

-Robbins+LLP reminds investors that a shareholder filed a class action on behalf of purchasers of Beyond Meat, Inc. (NASDAQ: BYND) common stock between May 5, 2020 and October 13, 2022.
+SAN DIEGO, May 24, 2023 (GLOBE NEWSWIRE) -- Robbins LLP reminds investors that a shareholder filed a class action on behalf of purchasers of Beyond Meat, Inc. ( BYND) common stock between May 5, 2020 and October 13, 2022.
 Beyond Meat is a Los Angeles-based producer of plant-based meat substitutes.

 For more information, submit a form, email Aaron Dumas, Jr., or give us a call (800) 350-6003.

-What is this Case About: Beyond Meat, Inc. (BYND) Misled Investors Regarding its Ability to Produce Products at Scale to the Specifications of its Key Customers
+What is this Case About: Beyond Meat, Inc. (BYND, Financial) Misled Investors Regarding its Ability to Produce Products at Scale to the Specifications of its Key Customers

 According to the complaint, during the class period, Beyond Meat misled investors by boasting about the success of its product tests with its large-scale partnerships, including prominent food retailers like McDonalds, Starbucks, KFC, Pizza Hut, and Taco Bell.
 Beyond Meat assured investors and partners that it would “ensure manufacturability” through “extensive testing,” and that it was capable of manufacturing the unique plant-based meat products at commercial scale.